Yunori/Singapore-Covid-19-Android/README.md

 # Singapore Covid-19 Tracker

+## Update 05/05/2020
+The app now uses this file for the list activity: https://raw.githubusercontent.com/wentjun/covid-19-sg/master/src/data/covid-sg.json
+This file provides details for cases 1 to 6588.

+## Update 26/04/2020
 Note: The "ListActivity" does not works anymore because the governement closed the API on Saturday 25 April.
 You can check the API status at this URL: https://experience.arcgis.com/experience/7e30edc490a5441a874f9efe67bd8b89 Same for the MapActivity, all the infected postions added after the 25 April will be set to the defaut value (around the center of SG).
 So they don't show the real location of the new infections.